-- 3. Two weeks after No. 2.
-Use same materials as in No. 2. - 4.
-Repeat application No. 3 at 2-week intervals until terminal growth has ceased. - 113.
-Peaches.
+116. Peaches.
 Young peach trees do not require much, if any, summer spraying because peach trees are attacked by few diseases and insects which are controlled by this method.
 The common diseases attacking peaches are peach leaf-curl, bacterial leaf-spot, canker, and virus diseases.
 The important insects are scale, red mite, Oriental fruit moth, and borers.
 Young peach trees should receive an annual dormant spray of bordeaux 8-12-100 or liquid lime sulphur 5 gallons in 100 gallons of spray for the control of leaf-curl.
 If scale or mites are present a dormant oil should be added to the bordeaux.
-This mixture should be applied only in early spring before the buds break.
-(See Sec.
-75.)
+This mixture should be applied only in early spring before the buds break (see Section 77).

 If bacterial leaf-spot is a problem, applications at 2-week intervals beginning at petal-fall of an 8-8-100 zinc sulphate-lime mixture should be applied.
-(See Sec.
-33 for preparation of zinc sulphate-lime mixture.)
-Keep trees in good vigor to resist leaf-spot attack.
+(See Section 33 for preparation of zinc sulphate-lime mixture.)
+Keep trees in good vigor to resist leaf spot attack.

 Borers cause more damage to peach trees than any other pest.
 Special attention should be given to controlling this insect.
 See Sec.
-77 for control of borers.
+79 for control of borers.